userdocks/documentation/docs/pages/docs/dashboard/index.md

 # Dashboard Overview

-The [userdocks dashboard] is the place where you can manage all aspects of your applications, users, and settings.
+The [userdocks dashboard] is the place where you can manage all aspects of the applications, users, and settings.

 ![userdocks_dashboard_project_overview]